bytecodealliance/cargo-component/README.md

 Use `cargo component new --reactor <name>` to create a new reactor component.

+A reactor component doesn't have a `run` (i.e. `main` in Rust) function exported and is meant to be used as a library rather than a command that runs and exits.
+Without the `--reactor` flag, `cargo component` defaults to creating a command component.

 This will create a `wit/world.wit` file describing the world that the component will target: